ARCHER2-HPC/archer2-website/training/online/index.md

 Online training is presented as live online interactive sessions conducted using Blackboard Collaborate.

-Chrome or Firefox are recommended for connecting to BlackBoard Collaborate but most other modern browsers will work to attend a session.
+Chrome, Edge or Safari are recommended for connecting to BlackBoard Collaborate.   **From 9th April 2026, Calloaborate no longer supports Firefox**

 There are also apps available for BlackBoard Collaborate but these have reduced functionality and we recommend using the browser where this is an option.